Reevesland Project FAQs

 Q: How was this plan developed?

-A: The overall plan to turn Reevesland farmhouse into a residence for adults with developmental disabilities started in 2015, when a BMCA Board member approached an Arlington County Board member about bringing in Habitat DC-NOVA to renovate the farmhouse.
+A:The overall plan to turn Reevesland farmhouse into a residence for adults with developmental disabilities started in 2015, when a BMCA Board member approached an Arlington County Board member about bringing in Habitat DC-NOVA and HomeAid National Capital Region to renovate the farmhouse.
 Since then, multiple BMCA meetings and County meetings have occurred to discuss and plan.
-Unfortunately, 2020 COVID-19 outbreak and ‘shut down’ mothballed plans until now (2023).
+The project was put on pause in 2020 due to the COVID-19 outbreak however, all parties are certain plans and construction can now safely resume.

 Q:Will we receive project updates?
 How frequently?